 Your recipe format will, by default, include a print recipe button that will allow your readers to print out just the recipe (and not the entire post).
 We can also include a thumbnail image in the recipe and/or on the print page if you’d like, as well as a (non-printing) advertisement on the print page.

 One of the ways to increase clicks and user engagement is to offer up some ‘suggested’ or ‘related’ posts; these typically display at the end of the post, before the comments section.
 The related posts will display based on the categories or tags set on the current post (for example, if you’ve tagged a post ‘chocolate’, the related posts will pull other posts with the same tag).
+This is a very efficient setup, albeit not always the smartest and sometimes the related posts are seemingly random.

 In addition to related posts, the area in between the post and the comments is often a good place for another ad space or even a repeat of your subscription form and social media profiles.
 This can be set up as a widget area that you can edit as needed (examples: The Little Kitchen, Love & Olive Oil, A Farmgirl’s Dabbles).